Poverty in China

+At the end of 2018, the number of people living below China's national poverty line of ¥2,300 (CNY) per year (in 2010 constant prices) was 16.6 million, equal to 1.7% of the population at the time.
 On November 23, 2020, China announced that it had eliminated absolute poverty nationwide by uplifting all of its citizens beyond its set ¥2,300 per year (in 2010 constant prices), or around ¥4,000 per year in 2020.
-The World Bank has different poverty lines for countries with different gross national income (GNI).
-With an GNI per capita of $10,610 in 2020, China is an upper middle-income country.
+The World Bank has different poverty lines for countries with a different gross national income (GNI).
+With a GNI per capita of $10,610 in 2020, China is an upper middle-income country.
 The poverty line for an upper middle-income country is $5.5 per day at PPP.
 As of 2020, China has succeeded in eradicating absolute poverty, but not the poverty defined for upper middle-income countries which China belongs to.
 China still has around 13% of its population falling below this poverty line of $5.50 per day in 2020.
 In 2020, premier Li Keqiang, citing the National Bureau of Statistics (NBS) said that China still had 600 million people living with less than 1000 yuan ($140) a month, although an article from The Economist said that the methodology NBS used was flawed, stating that the figure took the combined income, which was then equally divided.